ClimateDT-ROISelectionandDataAnalysis

 product = response.json()["features"][0]

-JSON(product)Order and download snow depth data¶
+JSON(product)Order and download snow depth and 2mt temperature data¶

 The search results provide all the information required to place the order inside the retrieve link, including the order endpoint and the corresponding request body.